 Check out the with original film footage and memorabilia from Seabiscuit!

 Skunk Train through the California Redwoods!

-No trip to Mendocino County would be complete without a ride on the "Skunk" Train.
-The California Redwoods provide an awe-inspiring backdrop for this rolling piece of American history.
+No trip to Mendocino County would be complete without a ride on the "Skunk" Train, Willits, CA. The California Redwoods provide an awe-inspiring backdrop for this rolling piece of American history.